 Whiteboards are good for simple drawings and editing diagrams.
 They work well for engagement and induction activities too.

 Recording your Collaborate Ultra session means that students are able to view and/or revisit the content at a convenient time and can aid revision.

 Please remember to check your students are happy to be recorded first – there is an option to remove students’ names from recordings but this has to be enabled before the session takes place.

-The short LinkedIn Learning course Teaching Online: Synchronous Classes (under an hour and 15 mins) offers a useful overview of tools, tips, and techniques for running live teaching sessions.
+The short LinkedIn Learning course Teaching Online: Synchronous Classes (under an hour and 15 mins) offers a useful overview of tools, tips, and techniques for running live-streamed or multi-mode teaching sessions.